RakhithJK/Mailu-Mailu-wiki/Architecture.md

     * If the user is authenticated and tries to access webmail, a one time token is generated.
     * Username and one time token are passed via HTTP headers to Rainloop.
     * Rainloop uses the username and one time token for connecting to Imap/dovecot.
+  * Rainloop > Imap/dovecot
+    * Connects to imap/dovecot for sieve.
-  * Rainloop > Imap
+  * Rainloop > Front
-    * Connect as IMAP client to imap/dovecot.
+    * Connect as IMAP client to front/nginx.
+    * Connect as SMTP client to front/nginx.

 ## roundcube
 * Docker Image Name: Image name